sourcegraph/thyme/README.md

 This should display JSON describing which applications are currently active, visible, and present on your system.

-**Note:** Thyme currently supports Linux (using X-Windows) and macOS (via the AppleScript "System Events" API).
-Pull requests are welcome for Windows!
+Thyme currently supports Linux, macOS, and Windows.

 ## Use cases